home-assistant/home-assistant.io/source/_integrations/xbox.markdown

 - On the App Page, navigate to "Certificates & secrets"
   - Generate a new client secret and save for later use

-You may then add the credentials to [Application Credentials](/integrations/application_credentials/) and then setup the integration.
+You may then add the credentials to [Application Credentials](/integrations/application_credentials/) and then setup the {% term integration %}.

 {% details "I have manually disabled My Home Assistant" %}